-This policy provides guidance on the nondiscrimination and equal opportunity provisions found in Section 188 of the Workforce Innovation and Opportunities Act (WIOA) and Title 29 Code of Federal Regulations (CFR) Part 38 prohibit discrimination on the grounds of race, color, religion, sex, national origin, age, disability, political affiliation or belief, and for beneficiaries' only, citizenship or participation in a WIOA Title I financially assisted program.
+This policy provides guidance on the nondiscrimination and equal opportunity provisions found in Section 188 of the Workforce Innovation and Opportunities Act (WIOA) and Title 29 Code of Federal Regulations (CFR) Part 38.
+These provisions prohibit discrimination on the basis of race, color, religion, sex (including pregnancy, childbirth, and related medical conditions, transgender status, and gender identity), national origin (including LEP), age, disability, political affiliation or belief, or, for beneficiaries, applicants, and participants only, on the basis of citizenship or participation in a WIOA Title I financially assisted program or activity.